ibourn/cryptomarketparrot/README.md

 ### About the use of the APIs :
 All information are updated 2 times a minute (apart static info about a specific coin such as its description, links...).
-In the top banner : global infos of the market are displayed with the time of the last update (every 30 seconds or so).
+In the top banner : global info of the market are displayed with the time of the last update (every 30 seconds or so).

 In the ranking page (main page) 50 of all of the coins are displayed with